Jignesh Mevani: Second Azaadi Kooch

 In the end, Bhatia from the BDS, accompanying members of the Communist Party and four members of the core team of the RDAM, namely Mevani, Dixit Parmar, Kaushik Parmar and Rakesh Maheria, visited the location accompanied by the police in order to oversee the transfer of the land.
-Activist in the BDS were assigned to maintain communications with the Dalit families to ensure that the land remained in their possession.
+Activists in the BDS were assigned to maintain communications with the Dalit families to ensure that the land remained in their possession.
 The march lasted for 7 days and concluded with the transfer of land which occurred after a period of 50 years since they were first allotted to the four families.
 DM Rana later gave a statement that no case was registered against the encroachers since it was agricultural land and they were using it for that purpose.
 According to The Citizen news website, the march received a media blackout from most of the mainstream media.